kud/browser-js/README.md

 # Browser.js

-> A sugar for your browser.
+> A sugar to handle your browser.

 ## API